 I continued, “I have my work here.
 I am established here in Saskatoon.
 I don’t want to uproot myself again.
 My friends are here and I have made a good life for myself here.”

-By now I had fully convinced myself that I could never go back to a previous situation which resulted in so much unhappiness for me.
+By now I had fully convinced myself that I could never go back to a previous family situation which resulted in so much unhappiness for me.

 As we wrapped up our phone call, I concluded by gently saying, “I love you, Timothy.
 Take care of yourself.”

 He chuckled coyly, then reiterated what I said, “Yeah, ‘take care of myself.'”
 Then he took on a more serious tone and continued, “I know that is what I must do — and it’s okay.”